This article was originally published on the Atlassian Community and the Salesforce Community.

 You can read more about Exalate triggers here.

-Now go back to the Jira issue and choose a user from the “SF Contact” drop-down list.
+Now go back to the Jira work item and choose a user from the “SF Contact” drop-down list.
 Then change the status to “Done”.

 Back on Salesforce, you will see the account name appear in the “Jira custom field” automatically.

-If you still have questions or want to see how Exalate is tailored to your specific use case, book a demo with one of our experts right away.
+If you still have questions or want to see how Exalate handles your specific use case, book a demo with one of our experts.

 Recommended Reading: